anoophp777/spring-webflux-jaegar-log4j2/README.md

 	$ docker run -d --name jaeger -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 -p 5775:5775/udp -p 6831:6831/udp -p 6832:6832/udp -p 5778:5778 -p 16686:16686 -p 14268:14268 -p 9411:9411 jaegertracing/all-in-one:1.8

-The above will expose Jaeger Zipkin collector at http://localhost:9411.
+The above will expose Jaeger's Zipkin collector at http://localhost:9411.

 Sleuth-Zipkin by default sends all trace data to http://localhost:9411.

-If you Jaeger server is at a different url, you can force Zipkin to send the data to the Jaeger server(at Zipkin collector) by overrding
+If your Jaeger server is at a different url, you can force Zipkin to send the data to the Jaeger server(at Zipkin collector) by overrding

 	spring.zipkin.base-url=http://<your-Jaeger-server>:<port>